-Fields • Save option-click one of the option buttons to specify the save option to be used.
-The options are: Flash Save-saves the configurations in the specified file name of Flash.
-USB Save-saves on a USB.
-Remote Save-saves the configurations in the remote system which is specified by Address Type and IP address. • Save Format -select from the 2 available options ( MIB OID is the current option): - Script - MIB OID • Transfer Mode -select the transfer mechanism to save the Switch configura- tions in the remote system.
-The remote host machine should have a TFTP / SFTP capable Server running for this operation to be successful.
-The default option is TFTP .
-The list contains: TFTP-saves the switch configuration to the remote system through TFTP (Trivial File Transfer Protocol) mode.
-SFTP-saves the switch configuration to the remote system through SFTP (SSH File Transfer Protocol) mode. • Address Type-select the IP Address type of the remote system in which the Switch configurations are to be saved.
+Fields Save option-click one of the option buttons to specify the save option to used.
+The options are: Flash Save-saves the configurations in the specified file name of F USB Save-saves on a USB.
+Remote Save-saves the configurations in the remote system which specified by Address Type and IP address.
+Save Format-select from the 2 available options (MIB OID is the current) lash. h is USB Save-saves on a USB.
+Remote Save-saves the configurations in the remote system which specified by Address Type and IP address. h is Remote Save-saves the configurations in the remote system which specified by Address Type and IP address. specified by Address Type and IP address.
+Save Format-select from the 2 available options ( MIB OID is the current t option): - Script - MIB OID • Transfer Mode -select the transfer mechanism to save the Switch configurations in the remote system.
+The remote host machine should have a TFTP , capable Server running for this operation to be successful.
+The default op TFTP .
+The list contains: / SFTP TFTP-saves the switch configuration to the remote system through (Trivial File Transfer Protocol) mode. ו TFTP SFTP-saves the switch configuration to the remote system through (SSH File Transfer Protocol) mode. ו SFTP • Address Type-select the IP Address type of the remote system in which Switch configurations are to be saved.
 The default option is IPv4 .
-IPv4 -Sets the Address type as IPv4 .
-NOTE: This field is configurable only if the Save Option is set as Remote Save. • IP Address -enter the IP Address of the remote system in which the Switch configurations are to be saved.
-NOTE: This field is configurable only if the Save Option is set as Remote Save. • SFTP User Name -enter the user name required for saving the configurations to the remote system in SFTP mode.
-This field is a string of maximum size 20.
-NOTE: This field is configurable only if the Save Option is set as Remote Save and the Transfer Mode is set as SFTP .
-Fields (cont) • SFTP Password -enter the password required for saving the switch configura- tions on to the remote system in SFTP mode.
-This field is a string of maximum size 20.
-The specified SFTP username / password should have been configured in the SFTP server running the remote station, for the remote save operation through SFTP to be successful.
-NOTE: This field is configurable only if the Save Option is set as Remote Save and the Transfer Mode is set as SFTP . • File Name -Enter the name of the file in which the switch configurations are to be saved.
-The default file name where the switch configurations are saved is iss.conf.
+IPv4 -Se Address type as IPv4 .
+NOTE: This field is configurable only if the Save Option is set as Remote Sa ive. • IP Address -enter the IP Address of the remote system in which the Switconfigurations are to be saved. tch NOTE: This field is configurable only if the Save Option is set as Remote Sa ive. • SFTP User Name-enter the user name required for saving the configura to the remote system in SFTP mode.
+This field is a string of maximum size NOTE: This field is configurable only if the Save Option is set as Remote Sav the Transfer Mode is set as SFTP . e and Fields (cont) SFTP Password-enter the password required for saving the switch configuration to the remote system in SFTP mode.
+This field is a string of maximal size 20.
+The specified SFTP username / password should have been configuration the SFTP server running the remote station, for the remote save operation through SFTP to be successful. mum gured NOTE: This field is configurable only if the Save Option is set as Remote Sav the Transfer Mode is set as SFTP . 'e and • File Name -Enter the name of the file in which the switch configurations be saved.
+The default file name where the switch configurations are save iss.conf.
 All configurations are saved in a single configuration file only.
-NOTE: This file name is used for saving the switch configuration, irrespective of the configuration Save Option which can be Flash or Remote Save.
+NOTE: This file name is used for saving the switch configuration, irrespect the configuration Save Option which can be Flash or Remote Save. ive of